jaredycw/jaredycw/README.md

 I m a web designer, developer and designer, honing my skills and expanding my knowledge in both design and development.
 With a focus on user experience and modern design trends, I strive to create websites that not only look great but also provide a seamless browsing experience.

-I'm currently employed as a full-time web designer, volunterring my skills in web design/development for non-profit organization./
+I'm currently employed as a full-time web designer, volunterring my skills in web design/development for non-profit organization.

-I'm excited about freelance jobs and any opportunities./
+I'm excited about freelance jobs and any opportunities.

 ## Portfolio and Blog